TomNisbet/nqsap-pcb/docs/_docs/design-600-flags.md

 logic for the Carry and oVerflow flag calculations and also to select a flag source for the conditional jump.

-The gates at the bottom of the drawing that generate the B-CLK and ALU-S0 signals are not part of the flags design but they use some of the spare logic gates.
-These will likely be moved to other pages as more schematics are drawn.

 ## Flag Registers

 Each of the four flags is stored in its own D flip flop rather than a single register chip